avaxman/libhedra/README.md

 | `q`             | The full result in $\left|V\right| \times 3$ vertices (including the handles).|

-#Optimization
+##Optimization

-Optimization is done in libhedra by classes instantiating traits classes.
-While this is a more complicated pattern than flat functions, it does provide an elegant way to plug in linear solvers, objectives, and constraints quite easily.
-For each category of supported optimization, there are already provided classes for popular use, so that it is only necessary to endure writing several traits if there is a need for a lot of configuration.
+Optimization is done in libhedra by generic classes, taking templated trait classes as input.
+While this is a more complicated design pattern than simple functions, it does provide an elegant way to plug in linear solvers, objectives, and constraints quite easily.

-##Nonlinear Least Squares
+###Nonlinear Least Squares

 libhedra support nonlinear least squares optimization by Gauss-Newton iterations through the class `GNSolver<LinearSolver, SolverTraits>` in the respective header file.
 This class accepts two traits classes: for linear solving, and for the least-squares objectives.